KxSystems/docs/docs/cloud/aws/index.md

 1. S3
 2. EBS
-3. Third-party distributed or managed file system
+3. Third-party distributed or managed filesystem
 4. Local drives to the instance (typically cache only)

 Although the performance of S3 as measured from one node is not fast, S3 retains comparative performance for each new instance added to an HDB workload in each availability zone.
 Because of this, S3 can scale up its throughput when used across multiple nodes within one availability zone.
 This is useful if you are positioning large numbers of business functions against common sets of market data, or if you are widely distributing the workload of a single set of business queries.
 This is not so for EBS as, when deployed, the storage becomes owned by one, and only one, instance at a time.